zearp/OptiHack/README.md

 # New guide can be found [here](https://zearp.github.io/OptiHack/).

-## August 2023 PSA: Monterey is the last macOS that natively supprots the Haswell platform.
-While it is possinle to run newer versions for now I would not recommended doing so.
+## August 2023 PSA: Monterey is the last macOS that natively supports the Haswell platform.
+While it is possible to run newer versions using OCLP for now I would not recommended doing so as long as Monterey gets security updates.

 Monterey will continue to receive updates and security updates for a while and running macOS on a hardware platform it doesn't natively support requires a lot of testing to do it right.
 Comparing frequencies and voltages with Monterey when testing different SMBIOS is a must and only the start.
 I currently don't have time or need for it since Monterey is perfectly fine.
 Also many new macOS features will simply not work because they require/use cpu instructions Haswell processors lack.
 This is already the case with things like SideCar that only work glitchy.
 I will do some experimentation at some point and see how stable and well it runs.
 Specially when it comes to the iGPU.